-The best smart speakers for 2023 | Engadget
+The best smart speakers for 2024

 Best portable smart speaker

-The good news is that there's never been a better time to get a smart speaker, particularly if you're a music fan.
-For all their benefits, the original Amazon Echo and Google Home devices did not sound good.
-Sonos, on the other hand, made great sounding WiFi-connected speakers, but they lacked any voice-controlled smarts.

-That's all changed now.
-Sonos released its own voice assistant in 2022 and also supports Alexa on its latest speakers.
-Google and Amazon, meanwhile, made massive improvements in sound quality with recent speakers.
-Even lower-end models like the Echo Dot and Nest Mini sound much better than earlier iterations.
-With the growing popularity of these speakers, there are now more options than ever.
-Let’s walk through our choices for the best smart speakers at different price points and for different uses.

-Picking an assistant
+Picking an assistant: Google vs. Alexa

 The first thing most people should do is decide what voice assistant they want to use.
 Google Assistant and Amazon's Alexa are both well-supported options that are continually evolving, with new features added at a steady clip.
-A few years ago, Alexa worked with more smart home devices, but at this point, basically any smart device worth buying works with both.
+A few years ago, Alexa worked with more smart home products, but at this point, basically any smart device worth buying works with both.

 It's mostly a matter of personal preference.
-If you already use Google Assistant on your Android phone, it makes sense to stick with that.
+If you’re already entrenched in the Google ecosystem and own an Android phone, it makes sense to stick with that.
+And if you have multiple Google-based smart devices in your home, you can use Google Home to easily control and navigate your devices.
 But while Alexa isn’t quite as good at answering general knowledge questions, it syncs just fine with things like calendars from your Google account.
-And it works with perhaps the widest variety of smart home devices, as well.
-If you’ve never used Alexa or Google Assistant, you can download their apps to your smart phone and spend some time testing them out before buying a speaker.
+And it works with perhaps the widest variety of smart home products as well.
+If you’ve never used Alexa or Google Assistant, you can download their apps on your iOS or Android phone and spend some time testing them out before buying a speaker.

+There are downsides to having a smart home device that’s always listening for a wake word, as giving more personal information to Amazon, Apple and Google can be a questionable decision.
+That said, all these companies have made it easier to manage how your data is used — you can opt out of humans reviewing some of your voice queries, and it's also less complicated to manage and erase your history with various digital assistants, too.

 If you buy a Sonos device with a microphone, you can also use the company's own voice assistant, voiced by Giancarlo Esposito.
 It's focused purely on music control, so you won't use it to do things like send messages or ask the weather forecast.
 But as a music assistant, Sonos Voice Control is generally quite fast and reliable.

 As for Apple, you won’t be surprised to learn the HomePod and HomePod mini are the only Siri-compatible speakers on the market.
-Siri has a reputation for not being as smart as Alexa or Google Assistant, but it’s totally capable of handling common voice queries like answering questions, controlling smart home devices, sending messages, making calls and playing music.
+It’s rumored that Apple will potentially release a new range of smart displays, like its HomePod with a touchscreen, sometime soon.
+Apple's Siri has a reputation for not being as smart as Alexa or Google Assistant, but it’s totally capable of handling common voice queries like answering questions, controlling smart home products, sending messages, making calls and streaming music via AirPlay.
 Technically, Siri and Apple’s HomeKit technology doesn’t work with as many smart home devices as the competition, but it’s not hard to find compatible gear.
-And Apple has most definitely improved Siri’s capabilities over the last couple years, with handy features like and Intercom tool and routines that take advantage of the built-in temperature sensor in the HomePod and HomePod Mini.
+And Apple has most definitely improved Siri’s functionality over the last couple years, with handy features like and Intercom tool and routines that take advantage of the built-in temperature sensor in the HomePod and HomePod Mini.

 Most people's entry point into the smart speaker world will not be an expensive device.
-Amazon's fourth-generation Echo Dot and Google's Nest Mini are the most obvious places to start for two important reasons.
+Amazon's fourth-generation Echo Dot and Google's Home speaker, the Nest Mini, are the most obvious places to start for two important reasons.
 One, they're cheap: Both the Nest Mini and Echo Dost cost $50.
 Two, they're capable.
-Despite the low price, these speakers can do virtually the same things as larger and more expensive devices.
+Despite the low price, these speakers can do virtually the same things as larger and more expensive devices, offering essential functionality

-The Google Nest Mini was released in late 2019, but Amazon just refreshed the Echo Dot last year.
-The Echo Dot is the best small smart speaker for most people.
-Amazon keeps improving the audio quality across its Echo device line, and the Echo Dot is no exception.
+The Google Nest Mini was released in late 2019, but Amazon just refreshed the Echo Dot recently.
+The Echo Dot is the best small speaker with a smart assistant for most people and one of the most compact Alexa-enabled wireless speakers, period.
+Amazon keeps improving the audio performance across its Echo device line, and the Echo Dot is no exception.
 It produces much louder and clearer audio than I’d expect from a $50 speaker.
 The Nest Mini doesn’t sound bad, and it’s perfectly fine for listening in the bedroom while getting ready for the day, but the Echo Dot is a better all-purpose music listening device.

 From a design perspective, Amazon broke the mold with the latest Echo Dot.
 Instead of a small puck like the Nest Mini, the new Dot is shaped like a little globe.
 It’s much bigger than the Nest Mini, but that size gives it room for higher-end audio components.
-The Dot keeps the handy physical volume buttons and mute switch on top, along with a button to activate Alexa's voice control.
+Although mostly hands free, relying on Alexa to answer questions, set timers, work as an alarm clock and more, the Dot keeps the physical volume buttons and mute switch on top, along with a button to activate Alexa's voice control.
 While the Dot doesn’t look as sleek as the Nest Mini, having physical buttons makes it easier to adjust volume and mute the mic.
 I do wish the Dot had a way to physically pause music; on the Nest Mini, if you tap the middle of the device, the music stops.

-Another benefit the Amazon Echo Dot has over the Google Nest Mini is its 3.5mm audio out jack, which means you can plug it into other speakers and instantly upgrade the audio quality.
-When you do that, you can ask Alexa to stream music, and it'll output to whatever speaker you have connected.
-That'll help you get more mileage out of the Dot in the long run.
-The Nest Mini answers with a handy wall mount, for people who want to keep their counter or shelf clear.
-The Echo Dot’s new bulbous form is definitely not suited to this, so if you want a speaker you can really hide, the Nest Mini is probably the better choice.

-Overall, the Dot is the best choice for most people, but I wouldn't hesitate to recommend the Nest Mini, either.
+Overall, the Dot is the best budget choice for most people, but I wouldn't hesitate to recommend the Nest Mini as another affordable smart speaker option.
 I generally prefer using Google Assistant over Alexa, and anyone who feels the same should go ahead and get the Nest Mini.
 The Dot does sound notably better, so if you plan to listen to audio on a regular basis, that’s probably the way to go.
 But if you only plan to use it for a quick song or podcast when you’re getting ready in the morning, just pick your favorite assistant and go from there.

 Amazon, Apple and Google all have $100 smart speakers: the fourth-generation Echo, the HomePod mini and the Nest Audio, respectively.
 All three companies claim superior audio quality, so for lots of people these speakers will be the sweet spot between small speakers like the Echo Dot and Nest Mini and bigger, more expensive models like the Sonos Era 100.